 Flexible Spending Accounts (FSA)

-Eligible employees have the opportunity to pay certain health care, dependent day care, and parking or transit expenses with tax-free dollars through flexible spending accounts offered under the Employee Reimbursement Account (ERA) program.
+Eligible employees have the opportunity to pay certain health care and dependent day care expenses with tax-free dollars through flexible spending accounts offered under the Employee Reimbursement Account (ERA) program.
 The flexible spending accounts are administered by TASC.
 Please visit the link below for detailed information about the employee reimbursement account program and flexible spending accounts.

 - UW System Flexible Spending Accounts Overview